-“This is a proven alternative to surgery that is especially beneficial for older patients and those with multiple other medical problems,” said Dr Kaplan.
-“More than ten years of robust data now demonstrates TAVI is as effective as traditional open surgical valve replacement for appropriate patients.
+“This is a proven alternative to surgery that is especially beneficial for older patients and those with multiple other medical problems,” says Dr Jason Kaplan, Head of MQ Health’s Structural Heart Program.
+“More than ten years of robust data now demonstrate TAVI is as effective as traditional open surgical valve replacement for appropriate patients.”

-“With TAVI, there is a clear volume-outcome relationship that is well-demonstrated in the literature,” said Professor Ng, who is actively engaged in TAVI clinical trials and has published extensively on the procedure and patient outcomes.
+“With TAVI, there is a clear volume-outcome relationship that is well-demonstrated in the literature,” says Professor Martin Ng, who performs all TAVI procedures at Macquarie University Hospital, along with Professor Michael Wilson.
+The team is actively engaged in TAVI clinical trials and has published extensively on the procedure and patient outcomes.

 The TAVI team at Macquarie University Hospital is also innovative.
 It was the first to use TAVI in congenital heart disease and in conjunction with by-pass surgery, and has developed approaches using alternative access routes where the femoral artery is not viable.

-The TAVI Clinic:
+The TAVI Clinic